Thebuilderekes/blog/notes.md

 ```

-## SIGNUP FUNCTIONALITY IN DATATBASE
+## SIGNUP FUNCTIONALITY IN DATABASE

 After creating the devHangout database, Create a table in the devHangout database on phpmyadmin and name name it `users` having 8 ROWS to match the number of input fields in on the signup form
 set the fields in the database as follows, from first row to 8th row: